Hamid6426/Hamid6426/README.md

 Currently working part-time as a full stack web developer with vocsena

-- MERN
+- MERN (MongoDB, Express, React, Node.js)
+- Vite as the build tool
-- Figma
+- Figma for design
-- Gsap
+- Gsap for micro-animations

 ## Core Competencies